-Can I get a drum roll?
-Here are the Top Five Playgrounds in South Puget Sound, arrived at through a totally unscientific process that involved me sitting and thinking.
+Can I get a drum roll, please?
+Here are the BEST Playgrounds in South Puget Sound, arrived at through a totally unscientific process that involved me sitting and thinking of all the awesome places to take your kiddos.
 Thanks to those of you who chimed in on the Facebook page.
 I loved hearing your nicknames for your favorite parks.
 My husband reminded me that when our oldest was small his favorite was, “The park we goed before.”

-5. Bradley Lake Park-Puyallup One of the only playgrounds in the state specifically designed to be fully accesible for children with special needs.
+Bradley Lake is one of the only playgrounds in the state specifically designed to be fully accesible for children with special needs.
 The bright, colorful structure swarms with kids on a sunny day.
 There is an older, more traditional structure that will appeal to grade schoolers, and the trail around the lake is a great place to ride bikes or watch fishermen.
 Downside?
-Crowds.
+It’s crowded.
 In the summer this place is a magnet for day care groups and field trips.
-Put on a coat and go today, and you’re likely to have the place to yourself!
+This park also made the list of Best of Western Washington’s Best Playgrounds.

-4. Discovery Pond at the Tacoma Nature Center-Bridges to cross, trees to climb, and a water pump.
-Won’t interest older children for long, but little ones will be in heaven.
-There are some small exhibits in the building, and the trails around Snake Lake are great for budding naturalists.
+This playground has it all: bridges to cross, trees to climb, and a water pump.
+While it won’t hold the interest of older kiddos for very long, little ones will be in heaven at the Discovery Pond.
+If it starts raining, check out the exhibits inside the building where kiddos can explore some animal friends like frogs, fish, and bees or try on animal costumes!
+The trails around Snake Lake are great for budding naturalists, too.
 The Nature Center offers classes for home schoolers and is a great resource for Scout groups and others.
-Note: Check the schedule before you go play, as the Discovery Pond is sometimes reserved for special events.
+Note: check the schedule before you go play, as the Discovery Pond is sometimes reserved for special events.

-2. Sehmel Park, Gig Harbor-Truly amazing play equipment I haven’t seen at any other playground, and we’ve checked out our share!
-Plenty of appeal for older kids and a sandbox for younger ones.
+This playground has truly amazing play equipment unlike any I’ve ever seen, and we’ve checked out our fair share!
+There’s plenty of appeal for older kids and a sandbox for younger ones.
 Downside?
 The whole town will be there with you.
-Go on a day like today, and you’ll have a little elbow room.
+Go on a grey day, and you’ll have a little elbow room.